boo-lang/boo/README.md

 - boo: array(int, null) now return null (without an exception).
 This spares some if-then on using array for casting.
 - boo: Resolved issues #57 and #58.

+If you want to paste preformatted lines of code into the console, you will have to turn of autoindention using the shell command "indent".

+	>>> indent
+	Auto indention has been turned off.
+User [SHIFT][RETURN] to leave the editor and execute the command.
+	-->

+The prompt will show you whether autoindention will be done or not.

+Please note, that complex input operations on the System.Console are error prone.
+There are certainly several things to do here that probably will never be done.
+You might experience problems when you enter lines of codes that are longer that span over more than two lines of the console's line buffer.